Asthma and allergens

 Buy allergen-barrier bedding covers which can be damp dusted.
-These are available from some local Asthma Societies or Air-Flow Products (see below).
+These are available from some local asthma societies or Air-Flow Products.

 Have a carpet-free bedroom - or even a carpet-free home - and regularly wet-mop the floors.

 Damp dust every week.
 Alternatively, use your vacuum cleaner's dusting brush.
 Avoid feather dusters, which create a cloud of dust.

 Choose a vacuum cleaner with a sealable and disposable dustbag.

 Vacuum carpets and soft furnishings at least once a week with a cleaner that has a good filtration system such as HEPA, S-class or replaceable micro-filters (see below for more information).
 The vacuuming probably won't remove the live mites, as they are very good at clinging to soft surfaces, but it does remove the faeces.

 If possible, get someone else to vacuum.
 If not, open the windows and wear a mask, then leave the room and let the air settle for 20 to 30 minutes.